hynek/structlog/README.rst

 ----------

 The true power of ``structlog`` lies in its *composable log processors*.
-You can define a chain of callables that will get passed the wrapped logger, the name of the wrapped method, and the current ``event_dict`` as positional arguments.
+You can define a chain of callables that will get passed the wrapped logger, the name of the wrapped method, and the current context together with the current event (called ``event_dict``) as positional arguments.
 The return value of each processor is passed on to the next one as ``event_dict`` until finally the return value of the last processor gets passed into the wrapped logging method.
 Therefore, the last processor must adapt the ``event_dict`` into something the underlying logging method understands.